shinymj/shinymj.github.io/about.md

 ### Conferences

 - **Shin, M.**, Jang, M, Cho, M., and Ryu, J-K. (2023.
 August) A Dataset Design for Question Generation Based on Human Cognition [Workshop Paper].
 In *The 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2023).* Pusan, Korea.
+- Lee YK., Park, Y., **Shin, M.**, & Hahn, S. (2023).
+Effect of Factual and Empathetic Feedback Styles in Robotic Fitness Coaching on Exercise Behavior Change.
+Late Breaking Report for presentation at *the 32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2023)*.
 - **Shin, M.**, Jang, M, Cho, M., and Ryu, J-K. (2023.
 June) A Design of a Dataset for Human-like Question Generation under Uncertainty for Interactive Robots [Work-in-Process Paper]. *2023 20th International Conference on Ubiquitous Robots (UR).* Honolulu, HI., USA.
 - **Shin, M.**, Jang, M, Cho, M., and Ryu, J-K. (2023.
 February) A Study on the Types of Inquiries for Generating Uncertainty-Resolving Questions [Poster]. *The 18th Korea Robotics Society Annual Conference (KRoC 2023),* Pyeongchang, Korea.
 - **Shin, M.**, Kim, J., Choi, S., Kim, D., Ryu, J. K., Zhang, B. T. (2021).
 A cognitive-based metric for multi-dimensional evaluation for video understanding AI.
 Talk in 2021 한국인지과학회 학술대회, Online.